 St Clement Danes School changed from a Single Academy Trust to a Multi-Academy Trust (MAT) on 23rd August 2016.
 The MAT was named the Danes Educational Trust.
 It is a private company limited by guarantee registered in England and Wales.
 Registered Number: 07671949 Registered Office: Chenies Road, Chorleywood, Hertfordshire WD3 6EW

-The Danes Educational Trust currently has two schools within its Trust, St Clement Danes School and Croxley Danes School.
-Both of these schools have their own Governing Boards.
+The Danes Educational Trust currently has three schools within its Trust, St Clement Danes School, Croxley Danes School and Chancellor's School.
+All schools have their own School Boards.

 The Trust's members, trustees and our governors are a committed and talented group who bring a wealth of experience with which to support the school.
 Many have worked with St Clement Danes for a number of years, supporting us through huge changes, both in terms of the educational landscape and the buildings of the school itself.

-The Trust's Members and Trustees, together with the Scheme of Delegation and Terms of Reference for each school's Local Governing Board can be found by following the link below:
+The Trust's Members and Trustees, together with the Scheme of Delegation and Terms of Reference for each school's School Board can be found by following the link below:

-Below you will find further details of our Governing Board.
+Below you will find further details of our School Board.
 Any governors marked with an asterisk are also trustees of the Holborn Estate Charity (HEC).

 Foundation governors (HEC appointees):